 Metal is the material to us if you’re looking for a unique look, fire resistance, mold resistance, low cost, and something that will be fairly low on maintenance.
 But be aware that aluminum is prone to being dented, and many people associate this material with metal sheds and trailers–and, sadly, that is a hard stereotype to break free of.

 Vinyl is the least expensive and most versatile material option available, and it comes in an impressive selection of colors and styles.
 In fact, all of the styles mentioned above can be purchased in vinyl.
 It also has the benefit of easy maintenance, insulation, and the ability to look like real wood.
 It is not without its drawbacks.
-While the fact that this material doesn’t require re-painting every 5 years, and that is definitely a positive for some people, you’re going to have to live with the color you select for your vinyl siding.
+While the fact that this material doesn’t require re-painting every 5 years, and that is definitely a positive for some people, you’re going to have to live with the color of your vinyl siding.
 Fortunately, there are tons of colors to choose from.

 Fiber is the perfect choice if you need durability, fairly low maintenance, and high quality.
 But, that quality is going to cost you a little extra.
 You’re also going to have to do some maintenance if you have fiber.
-Unlike vinyl, the color applied to fiber isn’t through the entire material.
+Unlike vinyl siding, the color applied to fiber isn’t through the entire material.
 So it will require some touch ups now and then.
 But, on a positive note, you can paint fiber if you feel like switching up the colors on your home.

 If you’ve been thinking about a facelift for your home and you’d like more information about siding options and styles, let us know.
 We’d be happy to schedule a free in-home estimate and get you started on your way to a beautiful new look for your home.